Control actions

 }

-The method adds an action that will be executed on the server side, using a dedicated C# method.
+The method adds an action that will be performed server-side, by a dedicated C# method.

-Here, for example, we are setting up an action for email notification:
+Here, for example, we are setting up an email notification action and the change of status of a product:

 using System;